Major Volcano Is About to Erupt in Iceland: "Residents MUST Evacuate Their Homes"

 Article continues below advertisement

-Here's what's happened to lead to Iceland declaring a state of emergency in November 2023, and the potential for an entire town in Iceland to be decimated.
+Here's what's happened to lead to Iceland declaring a state of emergency in November 2023, and what the eruptions mean for residents.

 scientist installing seismograph on a barren landscape